NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 ## When this guidance applies

-We ask for this guidence to be followed for any method that:
+We ask for this guidance to be followed for any method that:

 - supports a published research paper, data product or report
 - may reasonably be reused (for replication, validation or adaptation)